 8. Snap a photo of the Norman Wood Bridge on the Susquehanna River, just south of the Holtwood Dam.

-10. Drive through a covered bridge.
+10. Drive through a covered bridge in Lancaster County.

 11. Step back in time to learn about the Conestoga wagon at the Conestoga Area Historical Society or the Landis Valley Museum.